How to make a weekly meal plan

-- Introduce variety by picking 2-3 main vegetables and adding them to a meat, pasta or fish dish.
+- Pick 2-3 main vegetables and add them to a meat, pasta or fish dish.
 For example, peppers, broccoli and sweetcorn can be added to a beef stir-fry but can also be used to make a vegetable pasta bake or served with meat or fish.

 New to meal planning?
 Here's a three-week plan to get you started.